 This PhD in Structural Integrity will provide the required advanced theoretical knowledge, and essential practical skills, for graduates to contribute to the field of structural integrity through the development of new concepts and methods.

 The program best matches the career ambitions of those who wish work within the oil and gas industry, power generation, petrochemical, nuclear and transportation sectors.
-It is accredited by The Welding Institute as further learning for registration as a Chartered Engineer.

 The degree will provide the platform for rewarding careers in which to ensure structures and truly good design is paramount.